Duality for Delsarte's extremal problem on locally compact Abelian groups: Abstract

 Recent developments have established the existence of extremizers in fairly general settings and identified precise linear programming dual formulations, together with strong duality results, in several important cases including finite groups and $\mathbb{R}^d$.

 In this paper, we consider a generalized Delsarte problem on locally compact Abelian groups, providing a natural framework for harmonic analysis.
-We extend both the normalization and the objective functional to encompass a wide range of previously studied cases, while avoiding restrictive topological assumptions common in the literature.
+We pursue a purely functional analytic approach, which allows us to extend both the normalization and the objective functional to encompass a wide range of previously studied cases, while avoiding restrictive topological assumptions common in the literature.

 Within this general setting, we derive the corresponding dual problem and prove a strong duality theorem, thereby unifying and extending earlier results.
-Naturally, our proof uses harmonic analysis, but the key is a functional analytic approach which distinguishes our proof from existing methods.
+Naturally, our proof uses harmonic analysis, but the key is a functional analytic ingredient which distinguishes our proof from existing methods.